Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Executive Summary

 The Dillweed Namespace Stack is a proposed trust and coordination layer for portable agentic systems.
-As agents become persistent software entities capable of moving across runtimes, providers, and administrative domains, the missing infrastructure layer is no longer model capability — it is stable naming authority, authoritative resolution, durable registry truth, and neutral governance continuity.
+As agents become persistent software entities capable of moving across runtimes, providers, and administrative domains, the underdeveloped infrastructure layer is no longer primarily model capability — it is stable naming authority, trust-aware resolution, durable registry truth, and neutral governance continuity.
+As agent token economics tighten, the cost of selecting the wrong capability on the first try becomes structural; a resolution layer that gives agents a stable, attested means of finding the right capability reduces that cost.
+Without such a layer, agent trust is rebuilt from scratch at every provider boundary — fragmenting cross-domain reliability and recreating the same fragility with every new deployment.

-The stack addresses this gap through a five-layer architecture designed for multi-party trust management, cross-domain agent interoperability, cryptographic attestation, revocation, and operational accountability — intentionally aligned with the PKI trust root architecture that underpins existing international identity standards including X.509.
+The stack is organized around five core governance-and-resolution specifications covering multi-party trust management, cross-domain agent interoperability, cryptographic attestation, revocation, and operational accountability — supported by two cross-cutting documents (Anthill for observability and the Continuity Protocol for stewardship continuity), and intentionally aligned, by architectural analogy, with the PKI trust-root model underlying existing international identity standards including X.509.

 Central Thesis